digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/upgrading.rst

 Upgrade to Release 2.7
 ^^^^^^^^^^^^^^^^^^^^^^
-Version 2.7 will slightly extend the database schema used.
+Version 2.7 slightly extends the database schema.
 Therefore, you will have to perform the :ref:`database migration steps <migrating_the_database>`.
-Alternatively, you can enable the new "migrate and start" mode of Canton, which will trigger an automatic update of the database schema when a new minor version is deployed.
+Alternatively, you can enable the new "migrate and start" mode in Canton, which triggers an automatic update of the database schema when a new minor version is deployed.
 This mode can be enabled by setting the appropriate storage parameter: